TKremer00/Avidemux-all-files-in-folder/README.md

   <li>adm.markerA = 0
   <li>adm.markerB = ......
 </ul>

+## How to get your own filter
+To get your own filter you need to select 1 video.
+Apply all filters to it.
+When you are done you go to file>Project script>Save as Project.
+Then you need to open that file and all your settings are there.

 ## How to use
 To run the script you have to download and install <a href="http://avidemux.sourceforge.net/">avidemux</a>.Then you click file>Project script>Run Project.
 Then you select this file.
 If the script runs you are promt to select a folder this is the folder where the files that you want to apply filters to are.
 Then you have to select the folder where you want to save to.